gokulethirajanT/CORE/Seeder/reference/reference.md

 Of the 4,620 PrEP users evaluated:
 - **99.2% were male**
 - **98.6% identified as MSM (men who have sex with men)**

+## [11] IFA GmbH (2025) – PZN Code Structure
+**Citation:**
+IFA GmbH.
+(2025).
+*Technische Hinweise zur PZN-Codierung – PZN im Code 39 (Version 2.3, 01.04.2025).*
+Informationsstelle für Arzneispezialitäten (IFA GmbH), Frankfurt am Main.

+**Used for:**
+Defining the valid format and encoding of Pharmazentralnummern (PZNs) used in German pharmacy systems.
+All PZN codes used in the PrEP prescription seeding follow this 8-digit format, in accordance with IFA specifications.

+**Key Observation:**
+“Each PZN consists of 8 digits, followed optionally by a check digit, and is encoded as a barcode (Code 39 or Data Matrix) on all prescription drug packaging.
+The PZN serves as the national identifier for drugs reimbursed by statutory health insurance.”

+**Details:**
+The PZN is issued by IFA GmbH and must be printed on all pharmacy-dispensed items in Germany.
+For machine readability and billing systems:
+- Encoded in **Code 39 barcode**
+- Displayed in **plain text format** (e.g., `PZN - 12345678`)
+- Verified against IFA database and checksum

+**Source File:**
+`IFA_Info_Code_39_DE.pdf` (pages 1–5)